395t/coding-assignment-week-6-seq-1/src/chung/README.md

 * TorchsummaryX 1.3.0
 * tqdm 4.62.3

-## Data Prerequisites
+### Data Prerequisites
+Some spacy tokenizers are needed for the translation tasks:
 ```bash
 python3 -m spacy download en_core_web_sm
 python3 -m spacy download de_core_news_sm
 python3 -m spacy download it_core_news_sm
 ```

-You can get the dependencies and data by running `./prereq.sh`.
+You can get the dependencies and data prerequisites by running `./prereq.sh`.
 Make sure you have Python 3.6.13 installed.

 ## Music Sequence Modeling Training
 Here's an example training run: